profsmith89/ctps/_sources/chap01.md

 1. To capture our ideas during the problem-solving phase when we are sketching out the actions we would like the computer to take (Step 6).
 2. To explain why the Python code we write in Step 7 looks like it does.
 According to Swaroop in [*A Byte of Python*](https://python.swaroopch.com/), "Code tells you how, comments should tell you why."

+## Commands and input parameters

-**Commands and input parameters.** Normally, we would write more pseudocode to sketch out what we want the interpreter to do for us, but let's convert this pseudocode into Python code so that we can start to get a feel for what it is like to command the computer to do things.
+Normally, we would write more pseudocode to sketch out what we want the interpreter to do for us, but let's convert this pseudocode into Python code so that we can start to get a feel for what it is like to command the computer to do things.

 Our pseudocode instructs the interpreter to open up our book, just as if we had a physical copy of *The Cat in the Hat*, and so let's write `open('CatInTheHat.txt')` on the line below our pseudocode.
 This new line is a valid Python statement.
 What does it command the interpreter to do?
 To open the file named `CatInTheHat.txt`.